This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1/2 teaspoon dried parsley flakes

-- Sprinkle garlic salt and parsley flakes evenly over the tops.
+- Lay bread slices out on a baking sheet.
+Spread softened butter over the top of each slice.
+Sprinkle garlic salt and parsley flakes evenly over the tops.

 - Place pan on the top rack and broil until the bread starts to brown, about 2 minutes.
 Watch closely so they don’t burn!

 Make 6 Dump-and-Go Freezer Meals in 1 Hour!